threez/mapkit/Readme.markdown

       return "" + zoom + "/" + tile.x + "/" + tile.y + ".png";
     }
     map.addOverlay(new GTileLayerOverlay(layer));

 Once this is done, google starts to request tiles from your server.
 To implement the server you need to decode X (tile x), Y (tile y) and Z (zoom level) to a bounding box of latitude and longitude so that you can check what to draw in the tile that was requested.
 After you have fetched some points you have to draw them in the Tile.
 This is where TileKit comes into play.
-TileKit relies on gd2 a well known image rendering library (http://libgd.org).
+TileKit relies on rmagick a well known image rendering library.

     # this example assumes that a request with x, y and z was done
     # by the browser and saved into x, y, z